Leader,

 Internal Audit – Provide an independent, objective assurance and consulting activity designed to add value and improve an organization's operations.
 Can aid the organization in processes and operations in: Risk Management, Governance, and Internal control processes.

-Provincial Health Services Authority (PHSA), Deloitte, Ernest & Young (EY), Mercer, Traction on Demand, Best Buy, TELUS, BCNet.
+Provincial Health Services Authority (PHSA), Deloitte, Ernest & Young (EY), Mercer, Salesforce, Best Buy, TELUS, BCNet.

 For detailed information on the required courses in this concentration, consult the SFU Calendar.